nikbakhts/compute-problem/README.md

 ## Output

-The program only outputs numbers, and only writes one number per line.
-It will write one number for every number accepted via standard input.
-It will also output one additional number.
+The program __must only output numbers__.
+Every line of output must contain one (and only one) numerical value.
+Do not output anything other than what is required.
+One number will be written for every number accepted via standard input.
+One extra number will be written at the very end, as explained below.

 Since there are up to 100 lines of input (n <= 100), there will therefore be n+1 lines of output expected from a valid solution.
 The last line of output